db3dev/amqp-rpc-server-controller/README.md

 Message is what is being sent to the server and callback should be called with a return message for the requester.

-Responses will be turned into an Object and have the response assigned to Object.msg which is then sent out as a buffer.
+Responses are expected to be an Object and is then sent out as a buffer.

 # Connecting To Server
 ```